AdaCore/training_material/courses/rust_essentials/160_lifetimes/99-summary.rst

 * **Lifetimes**

-  * Lifetime describes how long reference is valid
+  * How long references are valid

   * References cannot outlive data they refer to